Mr-Byte/worp/docs/macros.md

 ## Variable Placeholders

-Variables can be declared inside a macro.
+Variables can be declared at the start of a macro or sub-macro, before the body of the macro begins.
 Variables declared in a top-level macro are available to that macro and all sub-macros, but variables declared in a sub-macro are only available in that sub-macro.

 The syntax is as follows:

 ```
-{$var_name {% some_expression %}}
+$var_name := {% some_expression %}}
 ```

 These variables are evaluated at the time the macro is executed, in the order they are declared.
 The result of the expression is then stored in the variable for the remainder of the macro execution, including any further interactions that trigger associated sub-macros.

-Variables can be referenced by other expressions such as `{{% $some_variable + 1 %}}` or can be used directly within a macro like `$some_variable` which will print out the contents of the variable as text.
+Variables can be referenced by other expressions such as `{% $some_variable + 1 %}` or can be used directly within a macro like `$some_variable` which will print out the contents of the variable as text.

 # Sub-macros